bean-buzz/beanbuzz-part-b/README.md

 1. As kitchen staff, Tony wants to view current orders along with any customer instructions so he can prepare the orders accurately.
 2. As kitchen staff, Tony wants to mark orders as pending, completed, or canceled so he can communicate their status to the customers and other staff.

+> NOTE: Due to time constraints, users cannot filter the menu based on dietary requirements.
+However, menu items do have tags that display some select dietary information when they are rendered.
+Furthermore, as stated previously, online payments, and the loyalty program is no longer available.

 # R5 - Wireframes for multiple standard screen sizes